 The following recipe, for crispy and tasty butter cookies, is a one of my all times go-to recipes, ever since I came up with it, after combining a few recipes into this one.
 The mix of butter, almond meal and powdered sugar, creates cookies with wonderful texture and flavor.

-The rolled dough can be cut into any shape you prefer, and although I usually prefer the simple version here, other flavorings can be added as well.
-This is such a versatile recipe, I’m sure you too will use if often.
+The rolled dough can be cut into any shape you choose.
+As for flavors, I usually prefer the simple version shown here, yet other flavorings can be added, according to your taste.
+This is such a versatile recipe, I’m sure you too will use it as often as I do.
 Try it and enjoy.

 * Powdered sugar is made of very finely ground sugar mixed with a bit of cornstarch.
 It gives the cookies their delicate, crispy texture.
 Don’t be tempted to replace it with regular sugar.

-* The dough, wrapped with wax paper and in plastic bags, can be kept in the freezer for up to a month.
+* The dough, wrapped with wax paper and in freezer bags, can be kept in the freezer for up to a month.
 The baked cookies can be kept in an airtight container for up to a week.

 Makes: 80-100 depending on shape